MuertoGB/SMCTool/README.md

 **Why must the firmware be flashed:**
 -

-Each SMC is specifically programmed for it's counterpart board.
-Using a machine with the incorrect SMC firmware causes erratic behaviour such as incorrect screen detection, high fan speed, only one fan spinning, throttling, and crashing.
+Each System Management Controller is specifically programmed for it's counterpart board, and is in charge of managing video, hibernation, battery charging, themal and power management.
+Incorrect or mismatched firmware causes erratic behaviour such as broken display resolution, high fan speed, throttling, and crashing.

 ------------------------------------------------------------------------------------------------------------------------
 **If you flash the wrong firmware:**
 -

-In most cases you can reboot and flash again with the correct firmware.
-In some cases you **might** brick the system, after much testing I've never achieved a bricked board by flashing an incorrect firmware, but know of others who have mentioned 'no power' after flashing the wrong SMC firmware for that board.
+In most cases you can flash again with the correct firmware.
+In some cases you **might** brick the system.
+After much testing I've never achieved a bricked board by flashing an incorrect firmware, however, others have mentioned 'no power' after flashing the wrong SMC firmware for that board after a reboot, or power down.

 If a system is somehow rendered 'bricked' and cannot get to the boot menu, you must replace the SMC again.
-You can always put the incorrectly flashed SMC aside for future use on the board it was flashed for.
+You can always put the incorrectly flashed SMC aside for future use on a board it was programmed for.

-I am not responsible if you do something wrong, if you're here I expect you know what you're doing.

 ------------------------------------------------------------------------------------------------------------------------
-** If you want to flash a different firmware:**
+**If you want to flash a different firmware:**
 -
 You can replace the update, base and app code image in the respective folder, say 820-00165 would be `payloads\Mac-937CB26E2E02BB01`.